Elizabeth Clarke Wolstenholme-Elmy: Early life

-Her elder brother, also Joseph Wolstenholme (1829–1891), was afforded an education, and became a professor of mathematics at Cambridge University, but Elizabeth was not permitted to study beyond two years at Fulneck Moravian School.
+Her elder brother, also named Joseph Wolstenholme (1829–1891), was afforded an education, and became a professor of mathematics at Cambridge University, but Elizabeth was not permitted to study beyond two years at Fulneck Moravian School.
 Despite this limited formal education, she continued learning what she could, and became headmistress of a private girls' boarding school in Boothstown near Worsley.
 She stayed there until May 1867, when she moved her establishment to Congleton, Cheshire.

-Campaigning
+Early campaigning

 Wolstenholme, dismayed with the woeful standard of elementary education for girls, joined the College of Preceptors in 1862 and through this organisation met Emily Davies.
 They campaigned together for girls to be given the same access to higher education as boys.
-Wolstenholme founded the Manchester Schoolmistresses Association in 1865 and in 1866 gave evidence to the Taunton Commission, charged with restructuring endowed grammar schools, making her one of the first women to give evidence at a Parliamentary select committee.
+Wolstenholme founded the Manchester Schoolmistresses Association in 1865, and, in 1866, gave evidence to the Taunton Commission, charged with restructuring endowed grammar schools, making her one of the first women to give evidence at a Parliamentary select committee.

 In 1867, Wolstenholme represented Manchester on the newly formed North of England Council for Promoting the Higher Education of Women.
-Davies and Wolstenholme quarrelled over how women should be examined at a Higher Level as Wolstenholme, who had formed the Manchester branch of the Society for Promoting the Employment of Women in 1865, was keen for a curriculum aimed at developing skills for employment, whereas Davies wished for women to be taught the same syllabus as men.
+Davies and Wolstenholme quarrelled over how women should be examined at a Higher Level.
+Wolstenholme, was keen for a curriculum aimed at developing skills for employment, whereas Davies wished for women to be taught the same syllabus as men.

-Wolstenholme founded the Manchester Committee for the Enfranchisement of Women in 1866 and began 50 years of vigorous campaigning for women's suffrage — the right to vote.
+Wolstenholme founded the Manchester branch of the Society for Promoting the Employment of Women in 1865, and recruited Lydia Becker to the founding committee.

+Wolstenholme then began 50 years of vigorous campaigning for women's suffrage — the right to vote.
 She gave up her school in 1871 and became the first paid employee of the women's movement when she was employed to lobby Parliament with regard to laws that were injurious to women.
 Nicknamed 'the Scourge of the Commons' or the Government Watchdog', Wolstenholme took her role seriously.
 When local women's suffragist groups faltered following the disappointment of failed suffrage bills, Wolstenholme was instrumental in maintaining the momentum of her city's committee with a re-grouping in 1867 under the name Manchester Society for Women's Suffrage.

 In 1877, the women's suffrage campaign was centralised as the National Society for Women's Suffrage.
 Wolstenholme was a founding member (with Harriet McIlquham and Alice Cliff Scatcherd) of the Women's Franchise League in 1889.
 Wolstenholme left the organisation and founded the Women's Emancipation Union in 1891.